chef-boneyard/chef-web-docs-2016/includes_config/includes_config_rb_chef_server_enterprise_settings_nginx.rst

      - The number of allowed worker connections.
 Used with ``nginx['worker_processes']`` to determine the maximum number of allowed clients.
 Default value: ``10240``.
    * - ``nginx['worker_processes']``
      - The number of allowed worker processes.
 Used with ``nginx['worker_connections']`` to determine the maximum number of allowed clients.
 Default value: ``node['cpu']['total'].to_i``.
+   * - ``nginx['x_forwarded_proto']``
+     - This value can be used to set the protocol (HTTP or HTTPS) of URLs returned within API responses.
+It should be set to the protocol used to connect to the Private Chef API by your clients.
+Default value: ``"https"``.